ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 - If the desired distro does not appear in either list, then unfortuantely you cannot use the procedure described here.

-- If the desired distro architecture is arm, refer to Appendix A to enable qemu emulation on your amd64 host machine.
+- If the desired distro architecture is arm, refer to `Appendix A - Enable Qemu On the Host`_ to enable qemu emulation on your amd64 host machine.

 **Step 2:** Install Docker.